daviTavares2/sites/README.md

 ## ✨ What You’ll Find Here

-- Beginner-friendly projects from my early learning phase
+- Early beginner projects (with natural starter mistakes)
-- More complete, modern, and structured websites
+- More complete and structured websites
-- Responsive layouts, UI experiments, and animations
+- Fully responsive layouts and UI experiments
-- Almost all projects developed entirely by me
+- Projects built almost entirely by me
-- A transparent evolution timeline of my coding journey
+- A transparent record of my progress and consistency

 ---

+## 📂 About the Folder Structure

+Each folder inside this repository represents **a completely different project**.

+In other words:
+📌 **1 folder = 1 website / 1 project**

+This helps organize my work and makes it easy to browse through every stage of my development journey.